MushroomObserver/developer-startup/VAGRANT_UPGRADES.md

     vagrant package clean-focal

 This results in a file called `package.box`.
+You can rename this to something like `mo-focal-2023-09-01.box`.

-Ultimately this should be uploaded to `images.mushroomobserver.org` and moved to the directory `/data/images/mo` with the right ownership (`mo:mo`) and permissions (`644`).
-(Detailed instructions below.)
+Ultimately this should be uploaded to the image server (instructions #10 below.)

-Before doing this you may want to test it locally by changing the `mo.vm.box_url` to refer to the local file.
-Just remember to switch it back to the real URL after you have things working.
+But before uploading, you may want to test it locally.
+Do this by changing the `mo.vm.box_url` to refer to the local file.
+In the current case I updated the variable to point to:

-In the current case I renamed `package.box` to `mo-focal-2022-06-04.box` and updated the variable to point to:
+    file:///home/nathan/src/developer-startup/mo-focal-2023-09-01.box

-    file:///home/nathan/src/developer-startup/mo-focal-2022-06-04.box
+Just remember to switch it back to the remote URL in the Vagrantfile after you have things working: this allows others to download the box you have made.

 ### 7) Bring up the vagrant box. ###